 - Full History and Physical on all new admissions

-- Attend daily morning rounds which are conducted by faculty pediatricians from the community.
-As there is a different attending every day for the teaching rounds, residents will be exposed to different styles and perspectives ha
+- Attend daily morning rounds that are conducted by faculty pediatricians from the community; as there is a different attending every day for the teaching rounds, residents will be exposed to different styles and perspectives

 - Help lead/run rounds every day

-- Alert Hospitalist/Intensivist on call when the clinical condition worsens
+- Alert On-Call Hospitalist and/or Intensivist when the clinical condition worsens